c-tek/vyos/docs/security.md

 - Run the API behind a firewall or reverse proxy.
 - Use HTTPS in production.

+## Installation and Dependencies
+- All dependencies are listed in `requirements.txt`.
+- Install with `pip install -r requirements.txt`.
+- For production, run as a systemd service (see install guide).
+- Optionally use `install.sh` for automated setup on Debian/Ubuntu.
+- VyOS OS: Prefer running on a management VM/server, not directly on VyOS unless custom build.

 ---
 See `user-guide.md` for authentication usage and `api-reference.md` for endpoint details.